Secure Coding in C and C++

 Students must bring a personal computer equipped with

-- 3GB or greater of free hard disk space
+- 40GB or greater of free drive space

 - the latest version of Adobe Reader (this can be downloaded from http://www.adobe.com/products/acrobat/readstep2.html)

-- the latest version of VMware Player (this can be downloaded from http://www.vmware.com/download/player/)
+- the latest version of VMware Workstation Player (this can be downloaded from http://www.vmware.com/download/player/)

-The following items are optional.
+The following item is optional.
 We provide them, but the student is free to substitute their own if they wish:

 - C/C++ programming language development environments (compiler, editor, etc.), such as Microsoft Visual Studio

 On the first day of the course, the instructor will provide the attendees with a DVD with the software and course exercises to download on their computers.
-The instructor will also provide instructions on using the Rosebud Virtual Machine (VM) from the DVDs.
-The DVD also contains Microsoft Visual Studio Express 2010, and students may use it to do the exercises if they wish (it is not required).
-Microsoft provides the download free at: https://www.visualstudio.com.
+The instructor will also provide instructions on using the Course Exercises Virtual Machine (VM) from the DVDs.

 Training courses provided by the SEI are not academic courses for academic credit toward a degree.
 Any certificates provided are evidence of the completion of the courses and are not official academic credentials.
 For more information about SEI training courses, see Registration Terms and Conditions and Confidentiality of Course Records.